-Consists of the Foundation Capital of the W. P. Schmitz Foundation ( $\in$ 102 K) and that of the Schmitz-Hille Foundation (CHF I million.)
+Consists of the Foundation Capital of the W. P. Schmitz Foundation (€ 102 K) and that of the Schmitz-Hille Foundation (CHF I million).
+The deviation to the previous year results from currency exchange rate changes.

 Special Assets (A II)

 The acquisition of the item of real estate in Mönchengladbach was made with the aim of securing the long-term work of the Foundation and hence was entered in the balance sheet as special assets.